 What to Do If Your Student Loan Was Sold to Another Lender

-As a student loan borrower, staying on top of paying off your loans is crucial.
-But what if your student loan is sold to another lender, forcing you to deal with a new loan servicer?
+Staying on top of paying off your student loans is crucial.
+But what if your student loan is sold to another lender, forcing you to deal with a new creditor?

 Why student loan companies sell debt